cksfafwefasdf/MagicBox/README.md

 - **Interrupts & Synchronization**: Utilizes the **8259A PIC** to handle hardware interrupts.
 Kernel-level thread synchronization is managed through **mutexes and semaphores**, ensuring safe access to critical sections such as disk I/O operations and process lists.

-- **Memory Management: Hybrid Dual-Track Architecture**
+- **Memory Management: Direct-Map Kernel + VMA-Based User Space**

-  This project implements a practical hybrid memory management system, balancing the deterministic needs of the kernel with the flexibility required by user-level processes:
+  This project implements a layered memory-management design that separates kernel-space access paths from user-space virtual memory management:

-  - **Physical Layer (Buddy System):** The physical memory is managed by a **Buddy System allocator** (`buddy.c`), replacing legacy bitmaps.
-By supporting power-of-two block allocation and merging, the system can now manage up to **3GB of RAM**, effectively overcoming the previous 128MB limitation.
+  - **Physical Layer (Buddy System):** Physical memory is managed by a **Buddy System allocator** (`buddy.c`), replacing the earlier bitmap-only design.
+This allows scalable page allocation/merge operations and supports large-memory configurations up to the practical 32-bit x86 limit.
-  - **Kernel Virtual Space (Bitmap-based):** For the kernel virtual address space (3GB–4GB), the system continues to use a **Static Bitmap allocator**.
-    - **Design Choice:** This ensures immediate and deterministic mapping for critical kernel tasks, avoiding the complexity of VMA tracking in the kernel and preventing potential reentrancy/deadlock issues during early memory allocation.
+  - **Kernel Low Memory (Direct Mapping):** The kernel no longer allocates ordinary low-memory virtual addresses through a bitmap-managed kernel-vaddr pool.
+Instead, usable low memory is permanently mapped into the kernel higher-half direct-map window, allowing the kernel to access lowmem pages by simple address translation.
+  - **Kernel High Memory Access (`kmap` / `kunmap`):** Physical pages outside the direct-mapped lowmem range are treated as high memory and are accessed through temporary mappings in a dedicated `kmap` region.
+This keeps the kernel model simple while still allowing the system to use memory beyond the directly mapped lowmem window.
-  - **User Virtual Space (VMA Framework):** The user-level address space has been refactored to use a **VMA (Virtual Memory Area) framework**, decoupling it from the old bitmap-based management.
+  - **User Virtual Space (VMA Framework):** User-space virtual memory is managed through a **VMA (Virtual Memory Area)** framework rather than through per-process virtual bitmaps.
-    - **Demand Paging:** Supports lazy loading for ELF segments, heap, and stack.
+    - **Demand Paging:** ELF segments, user heap, stack growth, anonymous mappings, and file-backed mappings are all handled lazily.
 Physical pages are only allocated and mapped when a Page Fault is triggered by actual access.
-    - **Dynamic Management:** Supports VMA splitting, merging, and gap searching, providing the necessary infrastructure for `sys_brk` heap scaling and Copy-On-Write (COW) during `fork()` and `execv()`.
+    - **Dynamic Management:** Supports VMA insertion, merging, splitting, and gap searching.
+This provides the infrastructure required for `brk`, `mmap`, `munmap`, lazy file mapping, and Copy-On-Write (COW) during `fork`.
+    - **mmap Layout Policy:** User `mmap` regions are allocated from the high user address range downward (below the reserved stack window), avoiding conflicts with the `brk`-managed heap.
-  - **Small Object Allocation:** An **Arena allocator** remains integrated on top of the Buddy System to handle micro-allocations (2B–1024B) efficiently, reducing internal fragmentation for small data structures.
+  - **Kernel Small Allocation:** Kernel small-object allocation still uses an **Arena allocator** built on top of the Buddy System.
+Arena metadata has been externalized into `struct page`, allowing arena payload pages to remain fully usable.
+  - **User-Space Heap Allocation:** Native user-space `malloc/free` no longer rely on a kernel-side `umalloc` path.
+Small allocations are managed in user space through `sbrk + arena`, while large allocations are backed by `mmap/munmap`.

 - **VFS Implementation & "Everything is a File" Philosophy**